 - Balsamic Glaze- Although it says optional, I would HIGHLY recommend this!
 It is super delicious and really makes this dish special.
 This works especially well if you have kiddos because it is nice and sweet and kids really like it!

-- Bake on the middle oven rack for 35-45 minutes or until the chicken reaches an internal temperature of 165˚F. You will definitely want to cook this uncovered.
-Since tomatoes have so much water content it helps some of it to burn off while cooking so that it isn’t overly juicy, although there will still be a good bit of flavorful juice in the bottom after cooking.
+- Top with the mozzarella cheese and bake.
+You will want to cook this uncovered in the casserole dish.
+Since tomatoes have so much water content it helps some of it to burn off of the Bruschetta Chicken while cooking, so that the dish isn’t overly juicy, although there will still be a good bit of flavorful juice in the bottom after cooking.

 How to Serve Bruschetta Chicken